Brittle bone disease; Congenital disease; OI

 Genetic counseling is recommended for couples considering pregnancy if there is a personal or family history of this condition.

 Marini JC.
-Osteogenesis imperfecta In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+Osteogenesis imperfecta.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 701.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 721.

 Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.